fttlov/JCAdvance/README.md

   ### Split Mode & Joy-Con Mapping
   Added Split Mode for Joy-Cons and XY-axis swapping for horizontal grip.
 Joy-Con buttons (`SL`, `SR`, `HOME`, `CAPTURE`) can be mapped to a secondary virtual controller.
 When `SplitJoycons = 1` in `config.ini`, the Left Joy-Con acts as Player 1, and the Right acts as Player 2

+  ### Ratchet Delay

+  With classic ratcheting (hold to mute gyro motion button), the camera jerks suddenly when you release the button due to the residual movement of your hand.
+Default setting: 150 ms.
+  In hold to move mode, the delay does not apply

   ### Gyro Melee Gesture
   A gesture-recognition feature designed primarily for Joy-Cons.
 Swings (straight punch, hook, or hammer motion) can emulate any keyboard key or controller button.
 This lets you perform melee actions in-game without occupying a physical button.
 The only practical use for an accelerometer.
 You can also adjust the impact force (G-force).